T-Square (band): Trio the Square/The Masato Honda Band/Voice of Elements

 This trio first appeared in the T-Square albums Sweet & Gentle in 1999 and T-SQUARE in 2000 with keyboardist Keiji Matsumoto, drummer Hiroyuki Noritake and bassist Mitsuru Sutoh as Trio the Square.
 They became a standalone group around the time Andoh initially left T-Square, resulting in the dissolution of the band form.

 Later in 2000, Hiroyuki Noritake and Keiji Matsumoto, along with bassist Tomohito Aoki and guitarist Jun Kajiwara, would become the backing band of former T-Square saxophonist, Masato Honda.
 The group didn't have an official name, but it was collectively dubbed by fans as "The Masato Honda Band".

 The backing band was put on hold in 2005, then fully deactivated in early mid-2006 to make way for Voice of Elements, which also featured T-Square alumni Hiroyuki Noritake, Mitsuru Sutoh and Keiji Matsumoto.
 Tomohito Aoki, the original bassist of the Masato Honda Band, died of acute heart failure in June that year, and was replaced by Sutoh for following Masato Honda Band activities.
 Voice of Elements, as the band was called when they returned in 2006, continued their occasional performances since 2007.
 Both Keiji Matsumoto and Masato Honda are credited as guest performers on the 2022 T-Square album, "WISH", while both Hiroyuki Noritake and Mitsuru Sutoh are credited as guest performers on the 2023 T-Square album, "VENTO DE FELICIDADE" alongside Matsumoto and Honda.

 Ottottrio

-This group was a fusion supergroup led by 3 guitarists: T-Square's Masahiro Andoh, Casiopea's Issei Noro and Rocket Jam's Hirokuni Korekata.
-Along with Masahiro Andoh, Drummer Hiroyuki Noritake was another T-Square musician who was part of this group since 1988.
+This group was a fusion supergroup led by 3 guitarists: Masahiro Andoh of T-Square, Issei Noro of Casiopea and Hirokuni Korekata with many side projects.
+Along with Masahiro Andoh, drummer Hiroyuki Noritake was another T-Square musician who was part of this group since 1988.
 Also, T-Square bassist Mitsuru Sutoh (who would leave T-Square in their brief disbandment two years later) and keyboardist Keiji Matsumoto (who would join T-Square a few months later) recorded with them at the end of 1998.
 Noro and Korekata appeared in T-Square's 35th Anniversary concert in 2013.